 Espiritu Santo has a tropical climate, beautiful white sand beaches (Lonnoc Bay, Golden Beach and Champagne Beach), high mountains and lush rainforest.

 The capital Luganville has various shops, restaurants, hotels and the local Mama’s market, a waterfront covered market, selling home made souvenirs and food produce.
 The locals work in shops, hotels and in the fishing industries.
-Visitors can learn about the local culture by visiting the villages of the island where life is still very authentic.
+Visitors can learn about the culture by visiting the villages of the island where life is still very authentic.

 Photo credit: ©Vanuatu Tourism Office.
 Photographer David Kirkland